elchemax/puppet-nginx/README.md

 Now try again.
 Good luck!

+# Upcoming version

+Currently I'm working on a new feature:

+- Implementing a proxy health check.

 # Useful links

 Install puppet on docker, the setup was too complex for this exercise but it was a good starting point: